JAMKuttan/ChIPseq_Analysis/README.md

 ## Credits
 This example worklow is derived from original scripts kindly contributed by the Bioinformatic Core Facility ([BICF](https://www.utsouthwestern.edu/labs/bioinformatics/)), in the [Department of Bioinformatics](https://www.utsouthwestern.edu/departments/bioinformatics/).

-Please cite in publications: Pipeline was developed by BICF from funding provided by Cancer Prevention and Research Institute of Texas (RP150596).

-## Citation
-Please cite individual programs and versions used [HERE](docs/references.txt).
-Also, please look out for our pipeline to be published in the future [HERE](https://zenodo.org/).